luisenoz/luisenoz.github.io/_posts/2020-11-10-Ch2-FromDLtoTrain.md

 they say it takes 90% of their time.
 The fastai library aims to provide tools that make it as easy as possible.

 Once we’ve cleaned up our data, we can retrain our model.

+Now that we have trained the model, we need to see how to deploy it to be used in practice.
+Given the extention of this post already, I think it'd be better to put the next steps into a new file.